aws/aws-cdk-rfcs/text/204-golang-bindings.md

 Interfaces can be used as fields on structs as way to encapsulate behavior and facilitate testing.

+See [optional values and pointer types](#optional-values-and-pointer-types) for more information about the usage of pointer to literals the usage of related helper functions.

 ### Typescript Interfaces

 Typescript Interfaces are types (similar to type aliases) which have *methods* and *properties*.
 They can *extend* other interfaces or other